Frogpants/student/_posts/2023-10-26-SpencerProgress.md

 Apart from teamwork, I feel I have been able to use my creativity with my coding, such as: creating a compact collision code, main menu, creating a story that's interesting, and much more.

 In my group, my job was scrum leader.
 I, for the most part, dictated what our goal was and what the next steps should be.
 Our group would probably have spent more time on what to make rather than making a game if it wasn't for me.
+But I think my group also put in a lot of commitment and I appreciate them for that.
+Lastly, I think I could use some of my new skills in coding to create something that is far more advanced compared to our pretty advanced game, I just wish I had more time.